DD4WH/SuperEars/README.md

   If yes, then SUPER EARS is the right toy for you.

   It uses very good stereo ultra low noise mics (audio: AOM5024 or ultrasound: ICS40730), a stereo preamp, a stereo ADC, a Teensy 4.1 microcontroller and a stereo DAC to shift your desired audio or ultrasound into your preferred frequency range.
+One button lets you toggle between pitch shift modes, two other buttons adjust the heterodyne frequency, the pot adjusts the volume.

   ![Super Ears by DD4WH](https://github.com/DD4WH/SuperEars/blob/main/Super_Ears_hardware_DD4WH_20260320_233321.jpg)